-O. nevadensis occurs in Inyo County of California.
-There are records from the Owens Valley (eastern Blackrock area north to Laws), Eureka Valley, and Deep Springs Valley, specimen records are only from Owens Valley locations.
+Orcytes nevadensis occurs in Inyo County of California.
+There are records from Owens Valley (eastern Blackrock area north to Laws), Eureka Valley, and Deep Springs Valley, specimen records are only from Owens Valley locations.
 This is an annual herb, 5-20 cm tall and wide, stems branching near soil line from a taproot.
 Leaves are linear to ovate, 1-3 cm long, margin shallowly lobed and often wavy, petiole is 5-10mm with narrow wings.
 Flowers are in umbels emerging from upper leaf axils, flowers narrow urn-shaped 5-8mm long, purple to dusty pink.
-Fruit round two-valved capsule, 6-7mm across with 10-15 round, flat seed.
+Fruit round two-valved capsule,

+6-7mm across with 10-15 round, seed flat, likely dispersed by wind, and relatively long lived.

 This species has been documented beginning in 1982 in the Owens Valley from SE of Lone Pine north to Laws, many sites along the old railroad line or powerline roads, likely due to the easy road access in these areas.
 The habitat is usually in desert sink on sandy hummocks within this habitat.
-No known locations where checked in 2022 and O. nevadensis was not found incidentally in 2022.
+In 2023 O. nevadensis was found at 3 locations, one being a new location for this species in Owens Valley.